 Merry Christmas everyone!
-We have backdated this post so you can see how we spent our Bohemian Christmas Eve.
-Having Czech roots, but living in the United States, consequently it is sometimes difficult to find a balance between Czech and American custom, but we think we managed it quite well while creating our Bohemian Christmas Eve celebration in the U.S.A.
+We have backdated this post to see how we spent our Bohemian Christmas Eve.
+Having Czech roots, but living in the United States, consequently, it is sometimes difficult to find a balance between Czech and American customs, but we think we managed it quite well while creating our Bohemian Christmas Eve celebration in the U.S.A.

-The holiday really begins when we receive several packages from the Czech Republic.
-Family and friends send us goodies which we treasure dearly and enjoy.
+The holiday begins when we receive several packages from the Czech Republic.
+Family and friends send us goodies that we treasure dearly and enjoy.

-Delicious chocolate wafer treats called Tatranky.
-(We also buy these for ourselves on Amazon, and suggest you get some too!)
+Delicious chocolate wafer treats are called Tatranky.
+(We also buy these for ourselves on Amazon and suggest you get some, too!)

 In addition, we love sójový suk.
-Not sure what it is, but it’s delicious nonetheless.
+I’m not sure what it is, but it’s delicious nonetheless.

 We also receive lovely surprise presents which are unexpected and bring us so much joy, like this Josef Lada calendar from my dear friend Jovanka.